-Through Undergraduate Research and Senior Comps Projects, students at Occidental have been able to pursue their own research on food-related topics.
-Clubs and funds also allow for students to get involved in the food discussion.
+From Undergraduate Research to Senior Comps Projects, students at Occidental have been able to pursue their own research on food-related topics.
+Clubs, funds, and a variety of activities also allow for students to get involved in the food discussion.

 Occidental connects its students with internships at a variety of organizations that incorporate food into their missions.
 Oxy's Career Development Center offers summer donor-funded internships in Los Angeles, CA and Portland, OR.
 These internship programs, known as Intern LA and Intern PDX, pay students over the summer to work and learn at organizations that reflect students' interests, including food.
 In the summer of 2014, students in the program interned at Food Forward, DineEquity, and Sustainable Harvest.